 - Keep your home clean: Regularly vacuum, dust, and clean surfaces to reduce the presence of dog allergens in your living space.
 Use a vacuum cleaner with a HEPA filter to effectively capture pet dander and other allergens.

-- Create pet-free zones: Designate specific areas in your home where your Shih Tzu is not allowed, such as your bedroom, this creates a safe space for you.
+- Create pet-free zones: Designate specific areas in your home, such as your bedroom, where your Shih Tzu is not allowed.
+This will create a safe space for you.
 Keep the door closed and change into clean clothes before entering.

 - Bathe your Shih Tzu regularly: Regular baths can temporarily reduce allergens from your dog's coat.
-Use a hypoallergenic shampoo recommended by your veterinarian to minimize skin irritation.
-While grooming and regular bathing can help reduce the amount of allergens on a Shih Tzu's coat, allergenlevels in the home will return back to normal within two days!
+Use a hypoallergenic shampoo recommended by your vet to minimize skin irritation.
+While grooming and regular bathing can help reduce the amount of allergens on a Shih Tzu's coat, allergen levels in the home will return to normal within two days!

-- Just spray & enjoy: It's as easy as just liberally spraying in every room of your home.
+- Use Allergen Spray: It's as easy as liberally spraying in every room of your home.
 We like to say "spray and step away" (for about 10 min.).
-Using Allergen Spray in the air and on surfaces throughout your home is lab verified to reduce up to 99% of major allergens on surfaces and 95% in the air.
+Allergen Spray used in the air and on surfaces is lab-verified to reduce up to 99% of indoor allergens on surfaces and 95% in the air.

-- Wash your hands & face after interacting with your Shih Tzu: This helps remove any allergens that may have come into contact with your skin.
-Washing your face can also help.
+- Wash your hands and face after playing with your Shih Tzu: This helps remove any allergens that may have come into contact with your skin.
 Learn about how your mucus membranes and allergies are connected.

 - Wash bedding regularly: Wash your bedding, including blankets and sheets, in hot water (130 degrees or more) at least once a week.
 And don't forget the dog's bed.